10 Reasons Why It’s So Hard to Lose Water Weight

 You’re splurging on salt

-Have you ever had a fast food meal and then later felt like the Good Year blimp?
+Have you ever had a fast food meal and then later felt bloated?
 That could be because of an increase in water retention due to all the salt you ate.
 For people who eat too much sodium on a regular basis, the effects could be long-lasting.
 “Sodium plays a large role in fluid balance in the body,” says Erin Palinski-Wade, RD, a certified diabetes educator and author of Belly Fat Diet For Dummies.
 But, Murphy explains, “The higher sodium in our blood will demand a higher water volume to maintain homeostasis or balance of micro-nutrients in our blood,” she says.
 “This is also why high sodium will increase blood pressure.”
 And it’s not just table salt we’re talking about—highly processed foods and lunch meat also tend to be high in sodium, so read nutrition labels carefully.

 You’re overdoing the carbs